Example case study: Partial Retirement using a SIPP and Flexi-Access Drawdown

 Being recently divorced Tom’s main assets, apart from a small, but adequate emergency fund, are his house and his SIPP; his other investments were passed to his ex wife at the time of their divorce.

-Having discussed with Tom his objectives and obtained an up to date record of his financial affairs Tom’s IFA recommends that he takes partial Capped Drawdown as follows:
+Having discussed with Tom his objectives and obtained an up to date record of his financial affairs Tom’s Planner recommends that he takes partial Flexi-Access Drawdown as follows:

 - £200,000 of the fund is crystallised

-- Tom takes £50,000 tax free lump sum (his IFA explains that this is now known as Pension Commencement Lump Sum)
+- Tom takes £50,000 tax free lump sum (his planner explains that this is now known as Pension Commencement Lump Sum)

-- Tom takes the maximum income of £8,400 per year, when added to his consultancy income this gives Tom enough money to meet his annual expenditure.
-His IFA explains that the maximum income is based on a current gilt yield of 3.50% and using current GAD tables
+- Tom takes the an income of £8,400 per year, when added to his consultancy income this gives Tom enough money to meet his annual expenditure.
+His Financial Planner explains that there is no maximum income he could take, but he should only take what he needs to meet his expenses.

-This solution gives Tom the lump sum and income that he requires and in the event of his death before the age of 75 the uncrystallised fund, valued currently at £300,000, is still available to be passed on tax free to his children.
-The crystallised fund would also be available as a lump sum for his death, although this would attract a tax charge of 55%.
+This solution gives Tom the lump sum and income that he requires and in the event of his death before the age of 75 the whole of his fund, both the uncrystallised fund and the crystallised fund, is still available to be passed on tax free to his children.

-Tom’s IFA also considers whether the move to Capped Drawdown should be made with the existing SIPP provider or by using an alternative company.
-Tom is happy with the trading options offered by his existing SIPP provider and the additional charges payable for moving into Capped Drawdown are competitive, Tom and his IFA therefore agree that the SIPP should remain with the existing provider.
+Tom’s Financial Planner also considers whether the move to Flexi-Access Drawdown should be made with the existing SIPP provider or by using an alternative company.
+Tom is happy with the trading options offered by his existing SIPP provider and the additional charges payable for moving into Flexi-Access Drawdown are competitive, Tom and his adviser therefore agree that the SIPP should remain with the existing provider.

 Problem: Five years later